Our Story

 Ndoto's Orgins

 God began a new work in 2003 in a neglected corner of Kisumu, the third-largest city in Kenya.
 He called Allison Schlack to live among the people in Obunga, a slum that had never attracted the kind of charitable projects that other communities do.
-When simply planting a church didn’t work, God led us to start Ndoto in 2009 to address the community in a wholistic way starting with the next generation: education, discipleship, and development.
+When planting a church didn’t succeed, God led us to start Ndoto in 2009 to address the community in a new way, starting with the next generation: education, discipleship, and development.

 The sponsorship program came first, and God built it from 29 students in 2009 to 300 in 2021.
 Ndoto Community Church came next, as a faith community naturally began to grow out of the students and families in 2014.
 Now, God is opening doors for economic and community development.
 Read on to see the story of what God has done in these years.